Excel VBA Error Handling in Loop (5 Best Practices)

 Step to run vba code.

-What Is Error Handling in VBA Loop?
+What Is Error Handling in a VBA Loop?

 VBA error handling in the loop is a technique used in programming to catch and handle errors that may occur during the execution of a loop.
 Error handling is important in the loop because if an error occurs during the execution of a loop, it can cause the program to crash or produce unexpected results.
 By applying error handling, the program can gracefully handle errors and continue to run without crashing.